Holographic entanglement entropy probe on spontaneous symmetry breaking with vector order: Introduction

 {{ Especially, an interesting property of (holographic) entanglement entropy is that there is a concrete relation between the subsystem energy and its entanglement entropy in the limit that the system size is very much small, which is called the first law of entanglement entropy\cite{Bhattacharya:2012mi,Bianchi:2012ev,Nozaki:2013vta,Allahbakhshi:2013rda,Wong:2013gua,Momeni:2015vka,Park:2012lzs,Park:2015hcz,Kim:2016jwu,Jeong:2022zea}.
 In small subsystem limit, there is a relation, $\Delta E= \mathcal T \Delta S$, where $\Delta E$ is energy difference of the subsystem when it is excited and $\Delta S$ is the corresponding change of the entanglement entropy. $\mathcal T$ is called entanglement temperature.
 We note that it is widely discussed that the entanglement temperature is universally proportional to the invese of the subsystem size regardless of the shape and dimensionality of the entangling region.

 }}

 In this paper, we study Einstein SU(2) Yang-Mills theory near critical point, by employing holographic entanglement entropy.
 In the dual field theory, a vector order appears and it breaks SO(3) rotational symmetry.
-Especially, we concentrate on some features of (holographic) entanglement entropy near critical point explained as follows.
+Especially, we concentrate on some features of (holographic) entanglement entropy near critical point as follows.
 One may expect that entanglement entropy will perceive some of thermodynamic properties of field theory system near critical point.
-Since the gravity model undergoes second order phase transition near critical point, one may wonder if (holographic) entanglement entropy may show a scaling behavior like other quantities such as $\eta_{12}$, the ratio of shear viscosity to entropy density in anisotropic direction.
-Another question is if entanglement entropy can provide a new order parameter like the vector order parameter that we discuss above.
-From this, one can perceive that the SO(3) spatial rotational symmetry breaks down to SO(2).
-Finally, we check if the first law of entanglement entropy near the critical point and the first law is still valid with well defined entanglement temperature, even in the case that the SO(3) symmetry is broken by the vector order.
+Since the gravity model undergoes second order phase transition near critical point, one may wonder if (holographic) entanglement entropy may show a scaling behavior like other quantities such as $\eta_{12}$, the ratio of shear viscosity to entropy density in anisotropic direction. {Another question is if entanglement entropy can provide a new order parameter like the vector order parameter that we discuss above.
+From this, one can recognize that the SO(3) spatial rotational symmetry breaks down to SO(2). } Finally, we want to check if the first law of entanglement entropy near the critical point is still valid, keeping its universal properties of entanglement temperature, even though the SO(3) symmetry is broken by the vector order.